viniciuskneves/articles/prettier-eslint-typescript/README.md

 It automatically adds the `;` for us but it is not saved in the file.
 If we run `npx prettier index.js --write` though, the file will change and the `;` will be added to it.

 Cool, that is the simplest setup we can have with Prettier.
-The [default rules are documented in their website](https://prettier.io/docs/en/options.html) and can be customized (a bit).
+The [default rules are documented on their website](https://prettier.io/docs/en/options.html) and can be customized (a bit).
 We will take a look into it next but before I want to mention another flag: `--check`.

-The `--check` flag, `npx prettier index.js --check`, is useful if you just want to check if a file (or the codebase with `.`) are Prettier compliant.
+The `--check` flag, `npx prettier index.js --check`, is useful if you just want to check if a file (or the codebase with `.`) is Prettier compliant.
 It is useful for CIs and git hooks, for example, if you just want to warn the user (you can also enable `--write` in these scenarios).

 If we consider the following code again: